 Patent Landscape and Freedom to Operate Analysis

-Abel IP attorneys have significant experience in performing patent landscape and freedom-to-operate (FTO) analyses.
+Abel Schillinger, LLP attorneys have significant experience in performing patent landscape and freedom-to-operate (FTO) analyses.
 The firm’s practitioners have well-developed search capabilities and, as-needed, proven, fully-vetted professional search firms can be employed secondarily to uncover third party patents that may be relevant to a client’s freedom to commercialize products and services.
-Abel IP has a particularly well-developed practice in the FTO space, driven by the firm’s client base that is quite active in exploring new product lines.
+Abel Schillinger, LLP has a particularly well-developed practice in the FTO space, driven by the firm’s client base that is quite active in exploring new product lines.
 FTO services have been provided in a wide range of technology areas, virtually spanning the entirety of technology practice areas.

 IP Audits and Harvesting